Blue Springs R-IV School District: Schools

-The Blue Springs School District also offers "Liggett Trail Education Center" which is a setting designed to address the needs of students from age 3 to 21 years with Special Needs or Disabilities.
+The Blue Springs School District also offers the Liggett Trail Education Center which is a setting designed to address the needs of students from age 3 to 21 years with Special Needs or Disabilities.
 It is mainly an Early Childhood Special Education Center for 3- to 5-year-olds.
 Emphasis is upon school/parent communication, developmentally appropriate practices, specialized therapies and team approach that allows each student to work toward his or her potential.

+As of 2024, the school district has also begun reconstructing parts of the former Blue Springs High School Freshman Center Campus for the production of an all new Career Innovation Center, or CIC.
+The CIC is a career centered school that focuses on profession-based learning to help prepare students for career and college through multiple Real World Learning opportunities.
+It currently offers over 19 programs in areas such as aviation (2), business (3), medical and health sciences (6), gaming and technologies (6), teaching and education (1), and hospitality and tourism (1).